 Fill in players – Players are not allowed to be rostered on more than one team in the same division.
 Teams are allowed to use fill in players if they are otherwise in jeopardy of forfeiting their game.
 Teams can use The HUB SUBS Facebook Group page to post requests for fill in players.
 You may not add fill in players to go above the maximum number of players allowed in the field.
 Fill in players are not allowed to be used during the playoffs.

 Fouling out – All batters start with a 1-1 count.
-A batter is considered out if he or she fouls off two balls after his or her second strike.
+A batter is considered out if he fouls off one ball after his or her second strike.

 Players arriving late – A player arriving after the batting order has turned over must be placed at the bottom of the order.
 Late arriving players cannot enter the game while their team is on the field.
 Late arriving players must be announced to the umpire and the opposing team.
 Late arriving women must fill the spot in the order currently occupied by the ghost out(s) or be placed at the bottom of the lineup if 3 females are already in the game.

 Players leaving early – A player who cannot bat (injury, or has left the premises) in their designated spot is not penalized.
 That spot in the order is simply skipped.
 However, if a woman cannot bat, causing the team to be left with less than 2 women, it is an out each time the spot comes to bat.
 A forfeit will be declared if a team is left with less than 5 players.